-What is a narcotic?
+What is a Narcotic Substance?

-What exactly is narcotics?
+What is Narcotic Addiction?

 There are both legal and illegal narcotics.
 The most common illegal narcotics are opium, heroin, and any medications that are taken outside of the doctor’s prescription recommendations.